madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 ---
-title: Verifying Leftist and Heap Properties of a Leftist Heap
+title: Verifying the Titular Properties of a Leftist Heap
 postType: Technical
 inWhich: my job search leads me to verify the titular properties of a leftist heap using Haskell's type-level features and to test it by way of simulation